Breathing gas: Oxygen therapy

 Oxygen is required by people for normal cell metabolism.
 Air is typically 21% oxygen by volume.
 This is normally sufficient, but in some circumstances the oxygen supply to tissues is compromised.

 Oxygen therapy, also known as supplemental oxygen, is the use of oxygen as a medical treatment.
 This can include for low blood oxygen, carbon monoxide toxicity, cluster headaches, and to maintain enough oxygen while inhaled anesthetics are given.
 Long term oxygen is often useful in people with chronically low oxygen such as from severe COPD or cystic fibrosis.
 Oxygen can be given in a number of ways including nasal cannula, face mask, and inside a hyperbaric chamber.

 High concentrations of oxygen can cause oxygen toxicity such as lung damage or result in respiratory failure in those who are predisposed.
 It can also dry out the nose and increase the risk of fires in those who smoke.
 The target oxygen saturation recommended depends on the condition being treated.
 In most conditions a saturation of 94-98% is recommended, while in those at risk of carbon dioxide retention saturations of 88-92% are preferred, and in those with carbon monoxide toxicity or cardiac arrest the saturation should be as high as possible.

-The use of oxygen in medicine become common around 1917.
+The use of oxygen in medicine became common around 1917.
 It is on the World Health Organization's List of Essential Medicines.
 The cost of home oxygen is about US$150 a month in Brazil and US$400 a month in the United States.
 Home oxygen can be provided either by oxygen tanks or an oxygen concentrator.
 Oxygen is believed to be the most common treatment given in hospitals in the developed world.